Skip to content

 If you’re offering writing services and don’t believe you’re qualified enough to provide these services, you’re in trouble.

-- The first thing that will happen is you won’t charge what you’re worth.
-This can cause a domino effect.
+• The first thing that will happen is you won’t charge what you’re worth.
+This thought process can cause a writing domino effect.

-- Your lower prices will have some potential clients believing you’re not as good as other services charging more.
+• Your lower prices will cause some potential clients to believe you’re not as good as other services charging more.

 If you have these feelings, it might be helpful to create a vision board.

-Put a few quotes or saying that will help you believe in yourself.
+Put a few quotes or sayings that will help you believe in yourself.
 Be sure to keep it where you’ll see it every day!

 And another good idea is to keep learning your craft.

-This also goes for wannabe authors.
-Learn about writing by reading books in the genre you want to write and then go for it.
+Learning to write also goes for wannabe authors.
+Learn about writing by reading books in the genre you want to write, and then go for it.

 To watch Carolyn’s talk, which has lots of book marketing tips, CLICK BELOW: